How Big Is 25 Cubic Yards? See The Shocking Size That Could Save Your Next Project

 Sub‑grade preparation A poorly compacted base will settle, increasing the required depth after the pour.
 Compact the soil to at least 95 % Proctor density before the first concrete pass.

 Pump vs. chute A long pump line adds friction loss, requiring a higher slump and potentially more mix to achieve the same fill.
-Order a slightly cooler mix or schedule delivery for early morning.
+Keep pump runs under 150 ft when possible or use a chute for short distances.

 Final Thought: Turning Numbers Into Confidence